 Initial Bellwether Trial Dates

 Recently, Judge Eldon Fallon scheduled the initial bellwether trial dates for next April and May, while the other cases in the Philadelphia mass tort have been postponed to August 2017.
 Product liability lawyers got little time left to review their cases and decide whether their clients are entitled to receive financial compensation before they are summoned to court.
 Due to the statute of limitations, all lawsuits against Bayer and Janssen not brought in time will be barred, so it’s imperative to file your dispute as soon as possible before time runs out.
 As per April 2017, JPML’s latest records report a total of 16,285 cases currently pending in the MDL, defining the mass tort as one of the biggest in the history of pharmaceutical liability litigations.

 Xarelto Bellwether Trials Updates

 The first Xarelto bellwether trial on April 24, 2017, ended in a victory for the defendants of Bayer and Janssen Pharmaceuticals.
 The federal jury decided in favor of the pharmaceutical companies again during the second and third trials.
-The lawsuits were both selected among over 18,000 bleeding injury litigations filed, and a total of 40 bellwether cases have been scheduled to be heard by the Louisiana court so the litigation is far from being over.
+However, a state court in Pennsylvania rewarded plaintiff Lynn Hartman with a $28 million compensation in December 2017.
+The lawsuits were all selected among over 18,000 bleeding injury litigations filed, and a total of 40 bellwether cases have been scheduled to be heard by the Louisiana court so the litigation is far from being over.